-If we find it early, before too many lesions have developed in too many places, we can treat brain metastases with Gamma Knife.
-This targeted delivery of radiation focuses solely on the brain tumors, causing little impact to the healthy brain and few side effects.
+Depending on the number and size of your tumors, we may be able to use Gamma Knife.
+This targeted delivery of radiation focuses solely on the brain tumors.
+It causes little impact to the healthy brain and few side effects.

 At the Forefront of Clinical Trial Research

-As a National Cancer Institute-designated comprehensive cancer center, UVA works on the front lines of research to study and develop new ways to treat brain cancer.
+UVA Health works on the front lines of research to find new ways to treat brain cancer.

 Through clinical trials, we bring you treatment options you can’t find anywhere else.
 Our research improves and prolongs patients' lives.
 We’ll help you find clinical trials that can help you.